hl-valdemar/BSc-Thesis/report/main.typ

 + *Distribution Matching:* Evaluates how well the learned policy matches the true underlying reward structure.

-    In our n-chain environment, where terminal states are guaranteed to be reached, we measure the KL divergence between the true terminal state distribution $P$ (determined by rewards) and the empirical distribution $Q$ generated by each algorithm $"KL"(P || Q)$.
+    In our n-chain environment, where terminal states are guaranteed to be reached, we measure the KL-divergence between the true terminal state distribution $P$ (determined by rewards) and the empirical distribution $Q$ generated by each algorithm $"KL"(P || Q)$.
     This metric is particularly relevant for GFlowNets, as they explicitly aim to learn a sampling distribution proportional to the reward function.

 + *Exploration Efficiency:* Captures how effectively each algorithm explores the state space before converging to optimal behavior.